Huntaway dog on country road

-As New Zealand’s only indigenous dog breed, the Huntaway is an icon of rural New Zealand.
+As New Zealand's only indigenous dog breed, the Huntaway is an icon of rural New Zealand.
 But what about suburban homes?
-The experts at PD Insurance run us through everything there is to know about the Huntaway, and whether one could be right for your home.
+The experts at PD Insurance run through everything to know about the Huntaway, and whether one could be right for your home.

 The Huntaway is our country's only indigenous dog breed.
 This intelligent, black and tan working dog was bred for helping farmers herd sheep.
 A useful occupation, considering we have the densest population of sheep in the world!